-Use the data proactively.
 Evidence of police misconduct can be used before you ever get into the courtroom.
 It can be included in subpoenas, motions to suppress, and even dismissals in the interest of justice.
 You can also use these records to advocate for low or no bail, guide your investigation, expose and reduce “testilying,” reduce charges and pleas, and improve overall outcomes.

-Make note of false arrests.
 Evidence of false arrests can be impactful in a broad variety of criminal defense and civil rights cases, since they implicate a series of prior bad acts, including committing perjury on paper and lying to a supervisor and district attorney.

-Connect the data to your theory of the case.
 Just knowing an officer has committed prior misconduct does not make the evidence immediately admissible.
 If the evidence of misconduct is materially relevant to the facts of the case, the court is less likely to end a line of questioning related to an officer’s past misconduct.
 Does the past misconduct call the officer’s credibility into question?
 Does the past misconduct call into question the prosecutor’s version of the story?
 Identify your framing of the past misconduct as you are putting together your overall case strategy.